OpenGradient/og-agent-starter/openai-swarm-starter/README.md

 - The agent itself is defined (using the tools and prompts) in `agent.py`
 - The main function for executing the agent is in `main.py`

+## Agent

+The agent is equipped by the following tools (from on the `twitter_langchain` library):

+- AccountDetailsAction
+- AccountMentionsAction
+- PostTweetAction
+- PostTweetReplyAction
+- TwitterAction

+As well as an OpenGradient AlphaSense tool for Sui price prediction.

 ## Setup

 1. Dependencies are defined in `requirements.txt`, run `pip install -r requirements.txt` to install all dependencies.
 We recommend using virtualenv.